MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/filter-properties.md

 # Filterable properties for the Filter parameter

-You use the _Filter_ parameter to create OPATH filters based on the properties of user and group objects in Exchange Server 2016, Exchange Server 2019 or Exchange Online.
+You use the _Filter_ parameter to create OPATH filters based on the properties of user and group objects in Exchange Server 2016 or later, and Exchange Online.
 The _Filter_ parameter is available on these recipient cmdlets:

 - [Get-CASMailbox](../../../exchange-ps/exchange/client-access/Get-CASMailbox.md)